 All students, those with and those without disabilities, must meet the same criteria for admission, and once admitted are assumed to be academically qualified to participate in the educational process of the University.
 Recent data indicate that 91% of students admitted to Queen's do in fact graduate, so the entrance criteria seem to be effectively selecting those who can succeed.
 This includes students with disabilities, although specific information about retention of students with disabilities is not yet available.Queen's Undergraduate Admission

 Awards, Scholarships and Bursaries

+Queen's University’s financial assistance consists of merit-based scholarships, need-based bursaries, and awards based on academic achievement.
 There is a range of financial assistance and services available to students with disabilities at Queen's.
-Students are strongly encouraged to contact the Disability Services Office.
+Students are strongly encouraged to contact the Student Awards Office for complete information.